S

 The Scottish deerhound exhibits a refined personality.
 Composed, gentle, and respectful, the deerhound is friendly and eager to please.
 Its playful and affectionate traits make it good around other dogs, its family, and children, though its size can make it a bit intimidating for small kids.
 It is a gentle giant that likes to play and is calm with strangers.
 No wonder it is the “Royal Dog of Scotland.”

-The Scottish deerhound’s short, wiry coat needs to be brushed and combed every few weeks.
+The Scottish deerhound’s short, wiry coat requires regular brushing and combing every few weeks.
 You can bathe the dog occasionally to reduce any odor.
 Also, trim its nails every few weeks to keep them from splintering or cracking.
-Inspect the deerhound’s skin, eyes, and ears whenever grooming is done, to head off any problems.
+Inspect the deerhound’s skin, eyes, and ears whenever grooming is done to prevent any potential problems.
 Brush the deerhound’s teeth at least two to three times a week.

-The Scottish deerhound’s training should begin at a young age to avoid any bad habits which will need to be corrected later.
-The dog is very sensitive and responds well to positive reinforcement, as well as a generally upbeat tone of voice.
-Also, they don’t enjoy extended repetition of tasks; once they learn something, they’re ready to move on.
+The Scottish deerhound’s training should begin at a young age to avoid any bad habits that will need to be corrected later.
+The dog is very sensitive and responds well to positive reinforcement, and a generally upbeat tone of voice.
+Also, it does not enjoy extended repetition of tasks; once it learns something, it is ready to move on.
 The deerhound’s tendency to chase means that it should be handled on a lead or in an enclosed area with a high fence.
 It doesn’t do well in a kennel or crate and needs companionship, preferably of another deerhound, and exercise.

 A companion deerhound will help you to exercise this breed properly.
 With another dog and a large fenced-in area to play, the deerhound can run to its heart’s content.
 Since they can’t be left crated all day, puppies and dogs need to be able to exercise and run.
 Older hounds, though they are content to lie on the couch, need to be encouraged to exercise because it’s good for them.
-They tend to get stir crazy and their fitness needs to be a priority through old age.
+They tend to get stir crazy and their fitness should remain a priority into old age.

 Ugliest Dogs

-Introduce your Scottish deerhound puppy to members of the family and friends as soon as you bring him or her home.
+Introduce your Scottish deerhound puppy to members of the family and friends as soon as you bring it home.

 As with most dogs, deerhounds should be socialized from a young age.
-Puppy kindergarten can begin as soon as vaccinations are complete, though lack of shots shouldn’t stop you from introducing your pup to members of the family, friends, other (large) household pets, and children as soon as you bring him or her home.
+Puppy kindergarten can begin as soon as vaccinations are complete, though lack of shots should not stop you from introducing your pup to family members, friends, other large household pets, and children as soon as you bring them home.
 If your pup is being destructive, that may mean that it is not getting enough attention and exercise, though forcing it to run alongside a bike should be avoided until it has reached about 18 months of development.
-The deerhound actually grows more slowly than many large breed dogs, requiring unique dietary and exercise approaches.
+The deerhound actually grows more slowly than many large-breed dogs, requiring unique dietary and exercise approaches.

 Scottish Deerhound and Children